HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking S3 generic/method consistency ...
-WARNING
-    ```
-    Failed to query server: Connection timed out
-    See section ‘Generic functions and methods’ in the ‘Writing R
-    Extensions’ manual.
-    ```

-*   checking replacement functions ...
-WARNING
-    ```
-    Failed to query server: Connection timed out
-    The argument of a replacement function which corresponds to the right
-    hand side must be named ‘value’.
-    ```

-*   checking Rd files ...
-WARNING
-    ```
-    Failed to query server: Connection timed out
-    prepare_Rd: running command 'timedatectl' had status 1
-    ```

-*   checking for missing documentation entries ...
-WARNING
-    ```
-    Failed to query server: Connection timed out
-    All user-level objects in a package should have documentation entries.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R
-    Extensions’ manual.
-    ```

-*   checking for code/documentation mismatches ...
-WARNING
-    ```
-    Failed to query server: Connection timed out
-    Failed to query server: Connection timed out
-    Failed to query server: Connection timed out
-    ```

-*   checking for unstated dependencies in examples ...
-WARNING
-    ```
-    Failed to query server: Connection timed out
-    Warning in system("timedatectl", intern = TRUE) :
-      running command 'timedatectl' had status 1
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Failed to query server: Connection timed out
     Namespace in Imports field not imported from: ‘lifecycle’
       All declared Imports should be used.
-    ```

-*   checking foreign function calls ...
-NOTE
-    ```
-    Failed to query server: Connection timed out
-    See chapter ‘System and foreign language interfaces’ in the ‘Writing R
-    Extensions’ manual.
-    ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    Failed to query server: Connection timed out
-    ```

-*   checking Rd \usage sections ...
-NOTE
-    ```
-    Failed to query server: Connection timed out
-    The \usage entries for S3 methods should use the \method markup and not
-    their full name.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R
-    Extensions’ manual.
     ```

 # foieGras